TheBigRoomXXL/tinyfeed/README.md

 ### Systemd

 Here is a simple systemd service file to run **tinyfeed** when your system start and update the page every 12 hours.
-Whith this setup you can edit the feeds list at `~/feeds.txt` and the output will be updated after the next run.
+With this setup you can edit the feeds list at `~/feeds.txt` and the output will be updated after the next run.

 With the output file at `~/index.html` you can access it locally at `file:///home/<USER>/index.html`.
-If you want to serve it with a web server you can move it to the web server root directory.
+If, instead, you want to serve it with a web server you can move it to the web server root directory.

 ```ini
 # /etc/systemd/system/tinyfeed.service